Also see second article by Russ Firlik - More to the Cotswolds....

 Emily and Russ Firlik are retired educators.
 They continue to be active learners as

-"slow travelers."
+"slow travellers."
 Instead of just passing through, they make the time to uncover the

 treasures that are in abundance throughout this world.